LBD.Project questions & answers

 Should I make my own fundraising page?

 We use Crowdrise to keep track of our fundraising.
-You have the option to use our general page to fundraise through, or you can create your own personal page on Crowdrise.
+You have the option to use our general page to fundraise though, or you can create your own personal page on Crowdrise.
 The benefit of making your own linking page is that it keeps track of your own earnings separately, if you like to keep track of that.
 Also, it lets you know who is donating so you can thank them.
 On the other hand, that requires a bit more work to set it up and isn't necessary.

 How do I thank people for giving if I don’t make a page?